-4.7 Landscaping is also a reserved matter.
-In principle, the dwellings will have front and rear gardens.
-The front gardens are likely to be delineated with post and rail fencing and new hedgerow planting behind.
-Alternatively, a low stone wall may be appropriate.
-Until the new hedgerows are established, the rear gardens are likely to be delineated by post and rail fencing.
-There are no mature trees on the site affected by the proposed development.
+4.8 Landscaping is also a reserved matter.
+In principle, the dwellings will have small front and large rear gardens.
+The rear gardens are likely to be delineated with post and rail fencing and new hedgerow planting behind.
+There are no mature trees on the site affected by the proposed development, and the properties are likely to be set well back from the hedgerow, which is proposed to be retained.